 Since 1993, our organisation has been committed to improving the welfare of society’s most marginalised groups, particularly women and children affected by HIV/AIDS and/or TB.
 The organisation conducts programmes in providing medical and social support to those affected by the diseases.
 At the same time, smaller programmes have made improvements in economic empowerment, employability, and skills training for these populations.

-We have a children's home that is located in Chitoor, a rural village of the Madurai District.
-It is home to 30 children between the age of 3 and 18 years.
+We have a children's home that is located in Chitoor, a rural village of the Madurai District, Tamil Nadu.
+It is home to 30 children between the age of 5 and 18 years.
 The children here have all been affected by HIV/AIDS or TB in some respect – orphaned by the disease, infected themselves and then rejected by their families or can no longer be supported by infected parent(s).
 We provide food, shelter, medical expenses, and social support to the children.

 Instead of charging for food and accommodation, we ask that volunteers to select a project and take ownership of it.
 Projects may be chosen according to length of stay and individual interests.
 Our staff will loosely guide project implementation, but we are looking for volunteers who can work without a lot of oversight and micromanagement.
 We also ask volunteers to fund their selected project if new materials are needed (very small contribution - e.g. purchase paint for 500 rupees).
 In the photos section you will find ideas for potential projects as well as past volunteer work.
 This list is not exhaustive and we welcome any ideas you have that are particularly suited to your skill-sets.

 We expect daytime hours to be dedicated towards projects and/or working in the office while evening hours can be devoted in aiding children with homework.
-It is important to note that children are at school Monday-Saturday until 18h so you can only spend time with them in the evenings, when they usually need help with homework, and on Sunday.
-Sunday is their day off and it is ideal for organising activities together.
+It is important to note that children are at school Monday-Friday until 16:00 or 17:00 so you can only spend time with them in the evenings, when they usually need help with homework, and on the week ends.
+They are ideal for organising activities together.
 Volunteer roles and schedules are flexible, but require initiative and are for the most part self-directed.
 We require our volunteers to stay a minimum of two weeks.

 For more information on our organisation, our children's home, or past volunteer testimonials, please contact us directly!